 \subsubsection{Explanation Visualizations}

 To get a visual representation of the explanations for a given sample, each of the compared methods' explainability values for each concept group are plotted in the heatmaps below.
-In the 2D heatmaps, for $j, k \in {1, ..., m}$, the values for MLA to the the probability of the maximum probability path $p$ between $v^{0}_{j}$ and $v^{M}_{k}$, whereas the values for LL correspond to $a^{M}_{j,k}$.
+In the 2D heatmaps, for $j, k \in {1, ..., m}$, the values for MLA and AVG correspond to the probability of the maximum probability path $p$ between $v^{0}_{j}$ and $v^{M}_{k}$, whereas the values for LL correspond to $a^{M}_{j,k}$.
 Lighter color tones correspond to lower explainability values.
 For comparability across methods, values have been scaled to $[0, 1]$ and only correctly classified samples were considered.

-Figures \ref{figVis_CT} and \ref{figVis_NI} show explanations corresponding to a couple of correctly classified samples from datasets CT and NI.
-Figure \ref{figVis_CT}a shows a sample of CT where all methods identified \textit{Distances} as the \textit{best concept group}.
+Fig. \ref{figVis_CT} and Fig. \ref{figVis_NI} show explanations corresponding to a couple of correctly classified samples from datasets CT and NI.
+Fig. \ref{figVis_CT}a shows a sample of CT where all methods identified \textit{Distances} as the \textit{best concept group}.
 This implies that the information obtained from the distances to hydrology, roadways, and fire points was identified by all methods as the most relevant for the model to conclude that the correct class was $1$.
-In contrast, in Figure \ref{figVis_CT}b we observe a sample of class $2$ for which methods LL and MLA identified \textit{Soil Type} as the \textit{best concept group}, whereas SA and SH assigned larger explainability values to \textit{Distances} and \textit{Generals}, respectively.
-Similarly, two NI samples are presented in Figure \ref{figVis_NI}.
-In Figure \ref{figVis_NI}a, we observe that features related to \textit{Traffic} were given larger values by all methods, yet in Figure \ref{figVis_NI}b there is a lack of agreement among methods again but the two attention methods coincide.
+In contrast, in Fig. \ref{figVis_CT}b we observe a sample of Class $2$ for which methods LL, AVG and MLA identified \textit{Soil Type} as the \textit{best concept group}, whereas SA and SH assigned larger explainability values to \textit{Distances} and \textit{Generals}, respectively.
+Similarly, two NI samples are presented in Fig. \ref{figVis_NI}.
+In Fig. \ref{figVis_NI}a, we observe that features related to \textit{Traffic} were given larger values by all methods.
+In contrast, in Fig. \ref{figVis_NI}b there is a lack of unanimous agreement across methods, but with alignment shown by the attention-based methods.